Join a Florida Sea Turtle Walk

 Many of the organizations that host sea turtle walks are small and volunteer driven, and it is best to call by phone to discuss availability.
-At this printing, half of the organizations already had waiting lists, but a handful of organizations still had room for reservations.

 Usually the evening tour starts at a nature center or facility with a film overview while certified volunteer scouts are searching the beaches for nesting loggerheads.
 The volunteer then radios the group to join him/her for the nesting turtle beach viewing.

 Locations for Sea Turtle Walks (North - South)

 386.428.3384, ext.
 0, Reservations start May 15.
 Recommend calling back until you get a live person (no reservations on-line)

 Wednesday, Thursday, Friday & Saturday through July, 8 pm.

 25 miles of seashore, turtle watching on the southern and northern ends

 321.676.1701 (leave a message, cannot sign up on-line)

 Walks are Monday, Tuesdays, Wednesdays, Friday & Saturday (June);